The hyperbolic Brownian plane: Introduction

 The convergence of the first marginal has been established in the case of quadrangulations in \cite{CLGplane} and we extend the proof to cover our case.
 On the other hand, the joint convergence of the last two marginals follows from the work \cite{CLGpeeling} (both in the case of quadrangulations and type-I triangulations).
 But it is important in our Theorem \ref{joint} that those convergences hold jointly, which requires some additional work.
 The convergence of near-critical PSHT towards the hyperbolic Brownian plane then follows from Theorem \ref{joint} and a couple of asymptotic enumeration results gathered in Section 1.

 \paragraph{Properties of $\hp$.} We also establish some properties of the hyperbolic Brownian plane.
 Since the density \eqref{densityph} goes to $1$ as $r$ goes to $0$, the hyperbolic Brownian plane is "locally isometric" to the Brownian plane (and hence also to the Brownian map).
-More precisely, for all $\eps>0$, there is a $\delta>0$ and a coupling between the Brownian plane and the hyperbolic Brownian plane such that with probability at least $1-\eps$ they have the same ball of radius $\delta$ around the origin.
+More precisely, for all $\eps>0$, there is a $\delta>0$ and a coupling between $\p$ and $\hp$ such that, with probability at least $1-\eps$, they have the same ball of radius $\delta$ around the origin.
 We also prove that $\hp$ almost surely has Hausdorff dimension $4$ and is homeomorphic to the plane.

-The Brownian map is known to be invariant under uniform re-rooting, that is, if we resample its root uniformly according to its volume measure, the rooted metric space we obtain has the same distribution as the Brownian map.
+The Brownian map is known to be invariant under uniform re-rooting.
+This means that, if we resample its root uniformly according to its volume measure, the rooted metric space we obtain has the same distribution as the Brownian map.
 This property has played an important role in the proof of universality results in \cite{Ab13,AA13,BLG13,BJM13,LG11}, and in the axiomatic characterization of the Brownian map given by \cite{MS15}.
 Unfortunately, it makes no sense anymore when the volume measure is infinite.
-However, we prove the following property of $\hp$: for all measurable, positive function $f$ we have
+However, we prove the following property of $\hp$: for every measurable, nonnegative function $f$ we have

 where $\rho$ is the origin of $\hp$ and $\mu_{\hp}$ its volume measure.
-This property is a continuous analog of the discrete property of unimodularity, which is a natural substitute to invariance under uniform rerooting for infinite random graphs (see for example \cite{AL07} for the discrete case).
+This property is a continuous analog of the discrete property of unimodularity, which is a natural substitute for infinite random graphs to invariance under uniform rerooting (see for example \cite{AL07} for the discrete case).
 More precisely, the two properties are equivalent for finite random graphs.
 Our result shows that the hyperbolic Brownian plane is a natural surface to look at even from the purely continuum point of view.

 Also, since the hyperbolic Brownian plane is a biased version of the Brownian plane, it is possible to define the perimeter $P_r^h$ and the volume $V_r^h$ of its hull of radius $r$ as Curien and Le Gall did for the Brownian plane in \cite{CLGHull}.
-As in \cite{CLGHull}, we identify the joint distribution of these two processes: let $Z^h$ be the subcritical continuous-state branching process with branching mechanism Moreover, for all $\delta>0$, let $\nu_{\delta}$ be the following measure on $\R^+$:
+We identify the joint distribution of these two processes in a similar way as in \cite{CLGHull}.
+Let $Z^h$ be the subcritical continuous-state branching process with branching mechanism Moreover, for all $\delta>0$, let $\nu_{\delta}$ be the following measure on $\R^+$: